Barcode

 Flat panel specification (Extracted)

-US patents applied at Chips & Technologies Inc.
+US patents applied at Chips and Technologies Inc.

 (C) ASCII of America, USA